leafhy/void-linux-installer/README.md

 # **Caution Ahead**
 I know next to nothing about bash so there could be dragons and possibly a few trolls so use at your own risk.

+This repo is my complete? setup for Void Linux.

+### Includes:
+* unbound
+* rofi
+* herbstluftwm
+* polybar

-# void-linux-installer.sh
+## void-linux-installer.sh
-This partially interarctive bash script is setup to *install Void Linux for Desktop or Server (headless).
+This partially interarctive bash script is setup to install Void Linux for Desktop or Server (headless).

 ### Requirement (glibc version not tested)
 [void-live-x86_64-musl-20191109.iso](https://alpha.de.repo.voidlinux.org/live/current/void-live-x86_64-musl-20191109.iso)